 With a light at the end of the tunnel shining brightly as more Americans get vaccinated, now is the perfect time to plan your company’s financial turnaround, provided you’re willing to rethink your operations, cash flow, employment situation and potential financing.

-Rethinking Your Cash Flow
+How To Rethink Your Business Cash Flow

 Maintaining a healthy cash flow is one of the most important aspects of running a business, as it impacts every area of day-to-day operations – both current and future.
 If the last year and a half taught us anything, it’s that you never know what can come around the corner and negatively impact your cash flow, so it’s important to address this head-on, and there are a number of areas where you can do that, but a great place to start is your collections and billing processes.